mindspore-ai/docs/docs/lite/docs/source_en/quick_start/one_hour_introduction.md

     - Comparison with model training: In the training framework, save the pre-processed data as the input data specified by `inDataFile`.
 After model inference, save the output data that has not been post-processed in the benchmark file format, and use it as the benchmark.

-    - Comparison with different devices or data types: Use different data types (such as FP16) or devices (such as GPU/NPU) for inference to obtain the benchmark in the environment.
+    - Comparison with different devices or data types: Use different data types (such as FP16) or devices (such as GPU/Kirin NPU) for inference to obtain the benchmark in the environment.

     - Comparison with theoretical values: For some simple models, manually construct output benchmarks based on your understanding of the models.